flutter/flutter/testing/scenario_app/ios/Scenarios/ScenariosUITests/README.md

 New devices require running the test on the device, gathering the attachment and verifying it manually, and then adding an appropriately named file to this folder.

+If the test is attempted on a new device, the log will contain a message indicating the file name it expected to find.
+The test will continue and fail, but will contain an attachment with the expected screen shot.
+If the screen shot looks good, add it with the correct name to the project and run the test again - it should pass this time.